Cheshire Correctional Institution

-The Cheshire Correctional Institution confines long-term, adult sentenced offenders.
-It also operates several specialized housing units, including protective custody and restrictive housing.
+The Cheshire Correctional Institution confines adult sentenced and unsentenced offenders.
+It also operates several specialized housing units, including protective custody, restrictive housing and the True Program.

-The vocational education programs conducts dozens of projects assisting non-profit and community organizations, which include refurbishment and donation of bicycles to local elementary schools.
+The vocational education programs conducts dozens of projects assisting non-profit and community organizations.

 The Cheshire Reformatory was established by the Connecticut General Assembly in 1909 and opened in 1913 after three years of construction carried out by inmates from the State Prison in Wethersfield.
 It was designed as a reformatory for male offenders ages 16-24, with the intention of seperating these offenders from the adult prison population.

 The physical plant consists of four inmate housing units and is situated on 25 acres.
 The cells of the north block galleys were reportedly purchased from Sing Sing prison in New York and brought to Connecticut by barge.